cseanburns/semantic_web_development/src/2b-section-elements.md

 The `<header>` element is easily confused with the `<hgroup>` element but it has more versatility ([The header element][header_whatwg]).
-Like the `<hgroup>` element, it's meant to be used to group section headings (e.g., the `<h1>` elements and including the `<hgroup>` element).
+Like the `<hgroup>` element, it's meant to be used to group section headings (e.g., the `<h1>` and etc. elements and even the `<hgroup>` element).
-A good use case for it is to use it for the main heading area (i.e., the top of a web page), which might include a website's logo and navigational area.
+A good use case is for the main heading area (i.e., the top of a web page), which could include a website's logo and navigational area.
 However, it can be used repeatedly throughout a web document, including in `<article>` or `<section>` elements.
 In practice, I generally use the `<header>` element and not the `<hgroup>` element.